-In addition to the above medical device advancements, the Company is engaged with Pearl IRB, a provider of diagnostic testing services for its Institutional Review Board (IRB) to conduct a study to personalize medical evaluations for patients receiving treatment for wet macular degeneration, which was previously announced on October 30, 2023.
+In addition to the above medical device advancements, the Company is engaged with Pearl IRB, a provider of diagnostic testing services for its Institutional Review Board ("IRB") to conduct a study to personalize medical evaluations for patients receiving treatment for wet macular degeneration, which was previously announced on October 30, 2023.
 The Company and Dr. Perich have engaged phlebotomists from Seven Springs Surgery Center to facilitate the blood draw process necessary for the Pearl IRB study.
-Blood draws are anticipated to begin in the third quarter 2024.
-If study proves successful, revenues for this program are anticipated to begin in Q1 2025.
+Blood draws are anticipated to begin in the 2025.
+If study proves successful, revenues for this program are anticipated to begin in the first half of 2025.